 Curricular Practical Training (CPT)

-Curricular Practical Training (CPT) is a type of employment authorization available to F-1 students.
+Curricular Practical Training (CPT) is an alternative work/study, internship, cooperative education, or other type of required practicum that may be available to F-1 students.
 It is an opportunity for F-1 students to participate in off-campus employment during their program of study to gain practical experience in their major field of study.
 The employment/training must be an integral part of the school’s established curriculum and relate directly to the student’s major field of study.
 This means that the student must be enrolled in an appropriate internship course, or the internship is required for the degree program.

 Employment (Paid and Unpaid)